Practical issues and steps you should take 14 min read

 The consequences of failure to comply with the Australian Sanctions Regime are serious.

-- For individuals, each breach is punishable by imprisonment for up to 10 years and a fine of up to three times the value of the transaction or $555,000 (whichever is greater).
+- For individuals, each breach is punishable by imprisonment for up to 10 years and a fine of up to three times the value of the transaction or 2,500 penalty units (at the date of this article $782,500) (whichever is greater).

-- For bodies corporate, each breach is punishable by a fine of up to three times the value of the transaction or $2.22 million (whichever is greater).
+- For bodies corporate, each breach is punishable by a fine of up to three times the value of the transaction or 10,000 penalty units (at the date of this article $3.13 million) (whichever is greater).

 For bodies corporate, these are strict liability offences, which means engaging in conduct that contravenes a sanction will be a breach even if there is no intention to contravene the sanction.